-Another person I’ve become very attached to is Horiguchi-san.
-I didn’t get to chat with him much because he knows about as much English as I know Japanese, but it was always worth using the translation app to chat with him.
+Another person I became very attached to is Horiguchi-san.
+I didn’t get to chat with him much because he knows about as much English as I know Japanese but it was always worth using the translation app to chat with him.
 He’d laugh every time I’d ask him an excited question.
-Did I mention he was 80 freaking years old?
-Let me tell you something: I’ve never seen an 80 year old man do the things Horiguchi-san is able to do.
-Shit, I mean… not even I do half the things he does.
-This guy is constantly working.
-If he’s not on the phone, he’s weed-eating for Shiro Oni.
-If he’s not building a bench, he’s running a ryokan.
-If he’s not rebuilding and painting a stage, he’s my personal calligraphy slave.
-(Let me explain.)
+Did I mention he was eighty freaking years old?
+Let me tell you something: I’ve never seen an eighty year old man do the things Horiguchi-san is able to do.
+Shit, I mean… not even I do half the things he does and I’m half his age!
+This man is constantly working.
+If he’s not on the phone he’s weed-eating for Shiro Oni.
+If he’s not building a bench he’s running a ryokan.
+If he’s not rebuilding and painting a stage he’s my personal calligraphy slave.
+Let me explain.
 I saw him writing calligraphy one day and the idea hit me that I could ask him to write some for me to put on my fans.
-I came up with 4 phrases to have him write… without knowing how incredibly complicated the translation process is.
+I came up with four phrases for him to write without knowing how incredibly complicated the translation process is.
 It took two hours to translate and write “Privacy is Dead,” “Privacy Flows Away,” “Night Watcher,” and “Hidden.”
-Not only did he do some practice runs, but there are actually many different ways in which these phrases could be written, so he practiced those too.
+There are actually many different ways in which these phrases could be written so he made countless practice runs.
 I was embarrassed that I had asked such a favor of him.
-I mentioned this to the people in the nearby room but they said Horiguchi-san is happiest when he is doing favors for people.
+I mentioned this to the locals in the nearby room but they said Horiguchi-san is happiest when he is doing favors for people.

 Here’s Horiguchi-san and me.
 I’m as happy as a clam here.
 I still may have him shipped home to Texas.

-At his Ryokan, Horiguchi-san has a private onsen.
+At his ryokan, Horiguchi-san has a private onsen.
 There’s a larger public onsen near town but I have a couple of tattoos in the way.
 Because the Yakuza are typically covered in tattoos, onsens have a pretty strict “no tattoos” rule.
-It probably keeps out a lot of douchey foreigners too (I’m talking about Americans here…) but many of us slightly less douchey tattooed travelers also have to miss out on a really nice experience.
+It probably keeps out a lot of douchey foreigners as well (I’m talking about Americans here…) but many of us slightly less douchey tattooed travelers also have to miss out on a really nice experience.
 Horiguchi-san to the rescue.
-He scheduled an evening just for the residents and some of the tattoo friendly locals to take part in Fluid #3: hot spring water.
+He scheduled an evening just for the residents and some of the tattoo friendly locals to take part in hot spring water.
+Fluid #3.
 He even had sweets and drinks available for us after we got out.
-I did not expect the onsen to be so hot so I only lasted for about 15 minutes in there.
+I did not expect the onsen to be quite so hot so I only lasted for about fifteen minutes in there.
 There were nice little shower stations where you could cool off if needed.
 A wonderful experience.

-Horiguchi-san was always doing nice little things like chopping bamboo for me, giving me giant Asian pears, and giving me a daifuku that he couldn’t fit into his eating schedule.
+Horiguchi-san was always doing considerate things like chopping bamboo for me, giving me giant Asian pears, and giving me a daifuku that he couldn’t fit into his eating schedule.
 Such a sweet and amazing man.
 I will miss him so much.
 Arigato gozaimasu, Horiguchi-san.

 Another character in town who stood out is Tadaaki Hachisu.
 He’s the one who taught the very first workshop on how to make uchiwa.
 (Remember the fans?)
-Tadaki was often at the coffee shop at the same time so I had many interesting conversations with him about his life.
+Tadaaki was often at the coffee shop at the same time so I had many interesting conversations with him about his life.
 He is a local farmer who in the past farmed chickens until a freak snowstorm ruined all of his coops.
-Changing his strategy, he now grows soybeans and he often sells them to the soy factory I wrote about earlier.
+Changing his strategy he now grows soybeans and he often sells them to the soy factory I wrote about in a previous post.
 This year there was more rain than usual and his crops were ruined.
-He spent a lot of his time weeding his fields so he was more than happy to take a break to help me out with something.
+This left him spending a lot of his time weeding his fields so he was more than happy to take a break to help me out with something.
 He chopped more bamboo for me, showed me how to make a different kind of fan, helped me find quality tools at the flea market, and made two incredible shirts out of tenugui for me.
-I bought a metric shit-ton of tenugui at the flea market and brought my faves to Tadaki to have him choose which ones to make the shirts out of.
+I bought a metric shit-ton of tenugui at the flea market and brought my faves to Tadaaki to have him choose which ones to make the shirts out of.